On idiomatic Rust

 So it is with Rustic.
 When I started this engine, I didn't know a lot about Rust, but I was well versed in C. Therefore if you look at early versions of Rustic, you can see many things of which more experienced Rust programmers would say: "This is not idiomatic Rust; this looks like C." They would be correct.

-Over time, Rustic became more idiomatic: more and more C-like constructs where removed and replaced by Rust features.
+Over time, Rustic became more idiomatic: more and more C-like constructs where removed (edit in 2024: and are being removed) and replaced by Rust features.
 Consider for example the printing of a struct's values to the screen in a pretty way, or converting such a struct into a string, so it can be appended to the end of another string.
 To achieve this, I implemented ".print()" and ".to_string()" for some structs.
-Sometimes there were even completely seperate functions for printing, carried over from the very first versions of the engine.
+Sometimes there were even completely separate functions for printing, carried over from the very first versions of the engine.

 The idiomatic way to do this is to implement the trait "Display".
 This has the advantage that the struct can be printed, but it also automatically gets you the ".to_string()" function for free.

-For Rustic 4, a big push has been made to make the engine as idiomatic as possible without compromising its speed, readability or maintainability.
+For Rustic 4, a big push is being made to make the engine as idiomatic as possible without compromising its speed, readability or maintainability.
 I can hear you saying: "Make it as idiomatic as possible?
 Why not make everything idiomatic, and why would that harm the engine's speed, readability and maintainability?"
 Allow me to try and explain with an example.

-Another place where you will encounter an "old-fashioned" way of doing things is when Rustic iterates over the move list.
+For example, one place where you will encounter an "old-fashioned" way of doing things is when Rustic iterates over the move list.
 It uses a for-loop, instead of an iterator.
 The reason is that the this list is an array backed with a counter, so it can be stored on the stack.
 (In case of a Vec, it would be stored on the heap, which is slower.)
-When I implemeted Iterator for MoveList the engine's speed dropped by 10% because of the Some/None check that comes with an iterator.
-Therefore I just use a for-loop.
+When I implemented Iterator for MoveList the engine's speed dropped by 10% because of the Some/None check that comes with an iterator.
+Therefore I just use a for-loop, so the engine doesn't lose 10% speed.
+Should I find a way to implement an Iterator in such a way that it is just as fast as the for loop, then I'll obviously do so because it is the better and safer way.